On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Word-Context Classification

 \subsection{Different Forms of Noise Distribution ${\mathbb Q}$}

-From the formulation of WCC, it is apparent that the choice of the noise distribution ${\mathbb Q}$ has an effect on this classifier learning problem and possibly impact the quality and training of the word embeddings.
-We now discuss various options in selecting the noise distribution ${\mathbb Q}$, resulting in different versions of SkipGram models.
-Such models will all be referred to SGN models, for the ease of reference.
+From the formulation of the WCC, it is apparent that the choice of the noise distribution ${\mathbb Q}$ has an effect on this classifier learning problem and possibly affects the quality and training of the word embeddings.
+We now discuss various options in selecting the noise distribution ${\mathbb Q}$, resulting in different versions of the SkipGram models.
+These models will all be referred to SGN models, for the ease of reference.